Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 Kinemation doesn’t care how your character’s bones got where they are.
 It will find a bounding box around all your character’s vertices and not much else.
-It does this using a special precomputation step during conversion which maps relationships between vertices and bones.
+It does this using a special precomputation step during baking which maps relationships between vertices and bones.
 From this, it only needs the bone positions and a small table to find a suitable bounding box.

 You don’t need to do anything.
 It works automatically using the full potential of jobs and Burst.

-### A Better Hybrid Renderer
+### A Better Entities Graphics

-A large amount of the Hybrid Renderer has been rewritten to better take advantage of culling and to support far more characters in open worlds.
+A large amount of Entities Graphics has been rewritten to better take advantage of culling and to support far more characters in open worlds.
 Now, chunks of entities that aren’t visible won’t upload data to the GPU.
 And the skinning dispatcher will only allocate skinning buffers for the visible entities, drastically reducing VRAM usage.
 Compute deform skinning now benefits from LODs.

-Both classical Unity and the unaltered Hybrid Renderer perform skinning mesh-by-mesh (the Hybrid Renderer at least processes all instances of a mesh at once).
+Both classical Unity and the unaltered Entities Graphics perform skinning mesh-by-mesh (the Hybrid Renderer at least processes all instances of a mesh at once).
 Kinemation handles all meshes for all skeletons at once using a special compute shader.
 This removes resource stalls and allows the GPU to use all